IlyaViz/react-django-site-parody/README.md

 1(for development) - Steps:

-1)docker-compose up
+1) docker-compose up
 2) connect to backend container and run "python manage.py migrate" ( if runs for the first time )
 3) open backend on localhost:8000 / open frontend on localhost:3000

-2(for development) - Steps:

-1) pull
-2) run backend server:
-- create venv and install requirements.txt
-- activate venv
-- python manage.py runserver 0.0.0.0:8000 (port can be changed in frontend/src/api/Constant)
-3) run frontend:
-- npm install
-- npm start
-4) open backend on localhost:8000 / open frontend on localhost:3000

-3(for production, not finished) - Steps:
+2(k8s studing, not finished) - Steps:

 1) apply all files in k8s
 2) connect to backend container and run "python manage.py migrate" ( if runs for the first time )